 - Since the transition to remote instruction, we have routinely received reports that students find remote proctoring systems relatively easy to circumvent.

-For these reasons, during this time we recommend using alternatives to timed, proctored exams wherever possible.
+For these reasons, we recommend using alternatives to timed, proctored exams wherever possible.
 Large courses reliant on in-person exams should consider open-book exams or frequent low-stakes assessments as alternative assessment strategies that are relatively easy to grade.
 See the sections below for details and advice.

 Alternatives to Proctored Exams